eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Governance Document
 ===================

-Governance document defines the security behavior of domains and topics.
+The Governance document defines the security behavior of domains and topics.
 It is an XML document and its format is specified in OMG DDS Security Version 1.1 Section 9.4.1.2.3.

 This section describes the properties that can be specified in a permissions document.
 An example of a governance document is provided in `Create a signed governance document`_.
 The options